arellanoe/workit-app/README.md

 ## User Story

-AS a fitness fanatic
+AS A fitness fanatic

-I WANT to easily track and promote my daily workouts, weight-ins, max lifts, and have access to other athlete's profiles so that I can compare results as well as provide motivation and encouragement to other members of my community.
+I WANT TO easily track and promote my daily workouts, weight-ins, max lifts, and have access to other athlete's profiles

+SO THAT I can compare results as well as provide motivation and encouragement to other members of my community.

 ## Table of Contents
 - [Installation](#installation)